Newsletter 154, November 2024

 How might we best support Māori to generate sustainable income from native forests?

-Two hui are planned where Te Uru Rakau will share the current work programme, discuss opportunities identified and workshop what could be done to better support opportunities for native afforestation.
-The aims are to empower Māori to make informed decisions and to generate sustainable income from native forests.
+Tricky, tricky.
+Two Hui are planned where Te Uru Rakau will share the current work programme, discuss identified opportunities and workshop what could be done.

 Hui 1 will be on Tuesday 10 December, 12.30 - 1.30pm.
 This is the link to join.
 Hui 2 will be on Thursday 12 December, 12.30-1.30pm.
 This is the link to join.
-Note both links are in microsoft teams.
+Note both links are in Microsoft teams.

 If you have any questions around these areas of focus feel free to email Rangapu.Maori@mpi.govt.nz